frostburn-org/frostburn.org/source/resources/Frostburn-SurvivalGuide.md

 * A First Aid Kit.

-* A well­outfitted, 3.5­ to 4­season camping tent in good condition!
+* A well­outfitted, 3.5­ to 4­ season camping tent in good condition!
 Recreational
 vehicles, domes, and hexayurts or portable, MOOP free and seasonable structures are also welcome.
 See ***Winter Camping Survival*** for more information about Winter camping.